“The animist’s sacred obligation to understand natureEmma Restall Orr

-We hold celebrations and ceremonies for eight festivals in total.
+We hold celebrations and ceremonies for eight High Day festivals in total.
 Four ceremonies focus on the fire festivals, while the other four ceremonies focus on solar festivals.
-Celebrating these festivals with ceremony is a way to honor our past & our ancestors, the present & the turning of the year, and our future & our goals.
-Additionally, for many Druids, they are a time to honor our deities and those spirits of nature who share our homes and lives.
+Celebrating these High Days with ceremony and ritual is a way to honor our past & our ancestors, the present & the turning of the year, and our future & our goals.
+As important for our gove, the High Days are a time to honor our deities and those spirits of nature who share our homes and lives.
 They give us time to connect with each other, to bond at times of the natural crossing of our mutual paths.

 Newcomers are asked to meet the group during an informal gathering before joining in a ceremony.